Night of the Living Dead: Critical reception

 Night of the Living Dead was awarded two distinguished honors decades after its debut.
 The Library of Congress added the film to the National Film Registry in 1999 with other films deemed "culturally, historically or aesthetically significant".
 In 2001, the film was ranked No. 93 by the American Film Institute on their AFI's 100 Years ...
 100 Thrills list, a list of America's most heart-pounding movies.
 The zombies in the picture were also a candidate for AFI's AFI's 100 Years ...
 100 Heroes & Villains, in the villains category, but failed to make the official list.
 The Chicago Film Critics Association named it the 5th scariest film ever made.
 The film also ranked No. 9 on Bravo's The 100 Scariest Movie Moments.
 Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.

 New Yorker critic Pauline Kael called the film "one of the most gruesomely terrifying movies ever made – and when you leave the theatre you may wish you could forget the whole horrible experience. ...
 The film's grainy, banal seriousness works for it – gives it a crude realism".
 A Film Daily critic commented, "This is a pearl of a horror picture that exhibits all the earmarks of a sleeper."
-While Roger Ebert criticized the matinée screening, he admitted that he "admires the movie itself".
+Roger Ebert attended a matinee screening with small children, with the theater expecting a then-typical horror film, but instead saw a movie that filled the children with dread and made the screening silent, writing that "I felt real terror in that neighborhood theater.".
 Critic Rex Reed wrote, "If you want to see what turns a B movie into a classic ... don't miss Night of the Living Dead.
 It is unthinkable for anyone seriously interested in horror movies not to see it."